saascade/help/General/Glossary/README.md

 To oversimplify things, Domain-Driven Design is the recommended approach for creating Enterprise-grade software applications.
 This is because it allows the structure and lanaguage in the code to match what is actually used in the business - making it much easier to reason about complex (or even simple) software systems.
 It's about creating a language that is shared between domain/business experts and technical experts.
-We then use that shared language to model the business in a user-friendly, but technically complete way.
+We then use that shared language to model the business in a user-friendly, but technically complete way - reducing a lot of the risk, while also speeding up the software development.

 When you are trying to build complex software it is important that everyone is on the same page.